Problem Sets

 Problem Set 6: ANOVA

 Conrad Labandeira and Nigel Hughes independently studied the Late Cambrian trilobite Dikelocephalus for their master’s theses.
 Each came to the same conclusion, that Ulrich and Resser, who described many species of that genus in the early 1900’s, had vastly oversplit the genus and that many of the species could not be distinguished.
-For this week’s problem set, we will examine a small portion of the data they analyzed (Journal of Paleontology 68:492–517).
+For this week’s problem set, you will examine a small portion of the data they analyzed (Journal of Paleontology 68:492–517).

 Part 1